 The term ‘visible mending’ is quite a new one, where you intentionally show off stitches in a decorative way, while the primary function is to repair an item such as clothing.
 However, the ‘make do and mend’ philosophy has been around for centuries.
 For example, in Japan, they believe in Kintsugi, which means that just because something is broken, it doesn’t mean it can’t be beautiful.
 Boro and Sashiko, both traditional Japanese techniques, use large visible stitches and patches to repair clothes, and add another layer of beauty to them.

-This is definitely an important philosophy to try to embrace, particularly given that the fashion industry is responsible for over 8% of greenhouse gas emissions.
+This is definitely an important philosophy to try to embrace when learning sustainable sewing, particularly given that the fashion industry is responsible for over 8% of greenhouse gas emissions.
 Click here to find out more about sustainable fashion and what we can do to help.

 How many of us have fabric in our stash that we’ve fallen out of love with?
 All of us I think!
 So why not organize a fabric swap with some friends, or at a Guild or quilting group meeting.
 It’s super simple to organize.
 Everyone puts their unwanted fabrics on the table, and then you take from the table, approximately the same amount of fabric that you put in.
 Everyone leaves with something ‘new’ to them, and hopefully some ideas for how to use it.
 It’s win, win for everyone.